LongBu/AWS-MLS-C01-Study-Guide/README.md

 ![Detailed Sagemaker Lifecycle](https://cdn.thenewstack.io/media/2018/11/003c9b68-sagemaker-architecture.png)
   * Note: ECR (aka the EC2 Container Registry) spins up instances for deployment of endpoint to make inferences in production as is needed

+##### SM integration with Docker

+  * All models in SageMaker are hosted in Docker containers
+    * Pre-built deep learning
+    * Pre-built scikit-learn and Spark ML
+    * Pre-built Tensorflow, MXNet, Chainer, PyTorch
+      * Distributed training via Horovod (tensorflow can't be distributed across multiple machines) or Parameter Servers
+    * Your own training and inference code!
+Or extend a pre-built image.
+  * This allows you to use any script or algorithm within SageMaker, regardless of runtime or language
+    * Containers are isolated, and contain all dependencies and resources needed to run

+Using Docker
+  * Docker containers are created from images
+  * Images are built from a Dockerfile
+  * Can separate or combine images for training and deployment
+  * Run pip install sagemaker-training=> install common functionality necessary to create containers that work with SM
+  * Images are saved in a repository (All SM docker containers need to be registered in ECR) Amazon SageMaker Containers
+    * Library for making containers compatible with SageMaker
+    * RUN pip install sagemaker-containers in your Dockerfile

+Structure of a training container

+/opt/ml

+|── input

+|   ├── config

+|   │   ├── hyperparameters.json

+|   │   └── resourceConfig.json

+|   └── data

+|       └── < channel_name >

+|           └── <input data>

+|── model

+├── code

+│   └── <script files>

+│

+└── output

+    └── failure

+Structure of a Deployment Container

+ /opt/ml

+ └── model

+     └── <model files>

+Structure of your Docker image
+  * WORKDIR
+    * nginx.conf=>front-end server configuration
+    * predictor.py=>flask web server for predictions
+    * serve/ =>deployment materials that launches G-unicorn server running multiple instance os the flask application detailed in predictor.py
+    * train/ =>training image, code, etc.
+    * wsgi.py => wrapper used to invoke flask app for serving results

+Assembling it all in a Dockerfile

+FROM tensorflow/tensorflow:2.0.0a0
+RUN pip install sagemaker-containers

+\# Copies the training code inside the container

+COPY train.py /opt/ml/code/train.py

+\# Defines train.py as script entrypoint

+ENV SAGEMAKER_PROGRAM train.py

+Environment variables
+  * SAGEMAKER_PROGRAM=>env variable must be defined if defining your container from scratch
+    * Run a script inside /opt/ml/code
+  * SAGEMAKER_TRAINING_MODULE =>load libraries and modules
+  * SAGEMAKER_SERVICE_MODULE  =>load libraries and modules
+  * SM_MODEL_DIR => model checkpoints are saved and pushed into S3
+  * SM_CHANNELS / SM_CHANNEL_* =>where your train, test, validations channels are and what to expect in said directories
+  * SM_HPS / SM_HP_* =>hyperparameters
+  * SM_USER_ARGS

+Using your own image
+  * cd dockerfile
+  * !docker build -t foo .
+  * from sagemaker.estimator import Estimator
+    estimator = Estimator(image_name=‘foo', role='SageMakerRole', train_instance_count=1, train_instance_type='local')
+    estimator.fit()

+Production Variants
+  * You can test out multiple models on live traffic using Production Variants
+    * Variant Weights tell SageMaker how to distribute traffic among them
+    * So, you could roll out a new iteration of your model at say 10% variant weight
+    * Once you’re confident in its performance, ramp it up to 100%
+  * This lets you do A/B tests, and to validate performance in real- world settings
+    * Offline validation isn’t always useful
+  * Shadow Variants
+  * Deployment Guardrails

+  * using your own image SG
+    * changes into docker dir
+    * Build a docker image within SM
+    * does then reference within an ESTIMATOR
+    * which is then trained (fit)

 ##### SM Security

 ###### General SM Security